The Thin Man (film): Plot

-Finally, Nick and Nora, along with Dorothy and her new husband, Tommy, celebrate as they ride a luxury train back to California.
+Later, Nick and Nora, along with Dorothy and her new husband Tommy, celebrate as they ride a luxury train back to California.
 Nora, in the lower bunk, wants to sleep with Asta, but Nick tosses Asta to the upper bunk and joins Nora himself.
 Asta looks down on the couple and covers his eyes with his paw.
+The film ends with a short rendition of "California, Here I Come".